Cervical cancer

 Early detection and treatment can prevent 8 out of 10 deaths from cervical cancer.
 Regular cervical screening (often called a smear test) looks for high risk types of HPV and early abnormal changes in the cells lining the cervix.
 These can then be treated before they even develop into cancer.
 In Northern Ireland, all women, aged 25-49 are invited to attend for a cervical screening test every three years.
 Women aged 50-64, are invited every five years.
 The screening test is the best way for women to protect themselves from developing cervical cancer in the future.

-Find out more about the Northern Ireland Cervical Screening Programme(link is external).
+Find out more about the Northern Ireland Cervical Screening Programme.

 Resources